A Hole-in-the-wall cafe in industrial Wickham that offers heaps of tasty flavours

 For what this teeny-tiny, almost, hole in the wall size cafe lacks in size, it makes up for with some big food and coffee flavours.

-Dark Horse Espresso are renowned for their brilliant coffee with 24 Greenway St often having an eclectic crowd milling around the front waiting for
+Renowned for their brilliant coffee with the help from local roasters, Dark Coffee, the 22 Greenway St location often has an eclectic crowd milling around the front waiting for their morning fix.

-Drop in one morning and experience Dark Horse Espresso for yourself.
+Drop in one morning and experience the dog-friendly and community centred Dark Horse Espresso for yourself.